h0mbre/Learning-C/Assignment-24/README.md

 Codewiki also provides a list legal values for `int oflags`:

-O_RDONLY - Open the file so that it is read only.
+`O_RDONLY` - Open the file so that it is read only.

-O_WRONLY - Open the file so that it is write only.
+`O_WRONLY` - Open the file so that it is write only.

-O_RDWR - Open the file so that it can be read from and written to.
+`O_RDWR` - Open the file so that it can be read from and written to.

-O_APPEND -	Append new information to the end of the file.
+`O_APPEND` -	Append new information to the end of the file.

-O_TRUNC -	Initially clear all data from the file.
+`O_TRUNC` -	Initially clear all data from the file.

-O_CREAT -	If the file does not exist, create it.
+`O_CREAT` -	If the file does not exist, create it.
 If the O_CREAT option is used, then you must include the third parameter.

-O_EXCL -	Combined with the O_CREAT option, it ensures that the caller must create the file.
+`O_EXCL` -	Combined with the O_CREAT option, it ensures that the caller must create the file.
 If the file already exists, the call will fail.

+We'll open our file in read and write mode, so for this we'll use `O_RDWR`